MobilePayDev/MobilePay-Partnerbank/README.md

 ## Prerequisites
 - Integrator needs to inform about GitHub username, in order to be invited to the documentation repository with read rights
-- Integrator has been invited to https://developer.mobilepay.dk/
+- Integrator has been invited to the MobilePay Production Developer Portal https://developer.mobilepay.dk/
-- Integrator has created an app on https://developer.mobilepay.dk/application Make a note of your client ID and client secret.
-These may be needed for your application to access the API.
+- Integrator has created an app on https://developer.mobilepay.dk/application Make a note of your `X-IBM-Client-Id` and `X-IBM-Client-Secret`.
+These are needed for your application to access the API.
 - Integrator has subscribed to the PartnerBank API product on https://developer.mobilepay.dk/product

 ## Request headers
-After onboarding to https://developer.mobilepay.dk and creating an App, use the given Client-Id and Client-Secret as request headers when calling the API.
-The request must contain those headers
+After onboarding to https://developer.mobilepay.dk and creating an App, use the given `X-IBM-Client-Id` and `X-IBM-Client-Secret` as request headers when calling the API.

 To specify which bank you are representing during this call, add the Bank-Identifier-Code header.
 The header format is AAAABBCC:
 - AAAA - identifies a bank;